 Inle Lake (nyuangshwe) was also fantastic, super chilled, gorgeous scenery and amazing people.
 A full day trip on the lake is a must.
 A cycle out to Red Mountain Vineyard is also worthwhile, and if you are up for a bigger ride then I recommend riding out to Kaung Daing.

 Myanmar was fabulous.
-Just make sure to take your time and soak up the culture. over 4 years ago
+Just make sure to take your time and soak up the culture. almost 5 years ago